Ethical Sponsorship

 • Connection: acknowledging the necessity of purpose and relationships that sustain and support us.

-We work to promote wellbeing through a range of initiatives, including a hybrid working approach, offering mental health and resilience training, professional counselling and wellbeing coaching, focus on work allocation and capacity management, gym memberships, flu vaccines, skin checks, healthy catering, carer referral services, and local wellness campaigns such as fitness challenges, yoga, Pilates, stretching and nutritional workshops.
-We have also appointed an in-house Consulting Psychologist to help us create the right conditions, conversations and actions for ongoing mental health and wellbeing.
+We work to promote wellbeing through a range of initiatives, including hybrid and flexible working approaches, regular firm-wide wellbeing sessions with our in-house Consulting Psychologist, a focus on work allocation and capacity management, local wellness campaigns such as fitness challenges and offering access to a range of benefits such as gym memberships, flu vaccines, skin checks, healthy catering, financial and nutritional coaching, and childcare and eldercare resources.
+Our external Employee Assistance Program also supports our people to maintain their wellbeing, providing access to wellbeing coaching and confidential psychologist counselling for any work or personal reason.
+Our in-house Consulting Psychologist also helps us create the right conditions, conversations and actions for ongoing mental health and wellbeing.
 In addition, each lawyer is assigned a Performance Coach who supports their wellbeing and assists with workload management.
 Other employees are supported by their managers.

-Our focus on mental health and wellbeing was recognised at the 2021 Australian Law Awards with the Excellence in Employee Health & Wellbeing award.
+Our focus on mental health and wellbeing was recognised at the 2021 Australasian Law Awards with the Excellence in Employee Health & Wellbeing award.

 Respect and Fairness at Allens